symbol/symbol-sdk-typescript-javascript/README.md

 ## NEM2-Desktop-Wallet

 This program is a desktop wallet application based on NEM2-Catapult.
-It is developed with the TypeScript-SDK, Vuejs, Electron and can be easily packaged into desktop applications for Windows and Mac.
+It is developed with the TypeScript-SDK, VueJS, Electron and can be easily packaged into desktop applications for Windows and Mac.
 :warning: **This program is currently in development, this program is now only available for the NEM2 test network.
 It cannot be used for others.
 Pay attention to asset security.**